SAP-samples/cloud-espm-cloud-native/README.md

 ### Setup Role collections

-The ESPM application defines a role template called as `Retailer` and a role collection called as `Retailer-RoleCollection` in the application security description (xs-security.json).
+The ESPM application defines a role template called as `Retailer` and a role collection called as `Retailer-RoleCollection` in the application security descriptor (xs-security.json).
 Users need this Retailer role collection to accept sales orders.
 Creation of sales orders can be done by anonymous users.
 For more information about adding roles to role collection, see [Add Roles to Role Collections](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/fe750543788a40b79a49854590ad0b11.html) in the documentation for SAP Cloud Platform.

 ### Assign Role to the user